woll-an/robotics-explained/content/transformation.md

 We are now able to compute every point the end-effector can reach by moving the first joint.
 But these points lie all in a circle around the base point, which is not very useful for a robot.
 We want to be able to reach every point with an arbitrary rotation of the end-effector.

 Let's look at what happens if we only move the second joint.
 The tip of the end-effector rotates now around this joint.
 We can therefore use a similar rotation matrix as the one for the first joint.
 But additional to this rotation, we have a translation of the center of this point by $[0.15m, 0]^T$.
 How can we now compute the position of the end-effector?
 We can use a *transformation matrix* which combines rotation and translation in a single 3x3 matrix.
-It consists of the rotation matrix, the translation vector and $[0,0,1]$ in the last row.
+It consists of the rotation matrix, the translation vector $[x,y]^T$ and $[0,0,1]$ in the last row.
 The last row seems to be unnecessary, but you will see soon, that it comes very handy!

 $$
 T(x,y,\phi)